Financier - economist in Washington, DC

 RICK REIDY is a trained economist and an early adopter of "impact investing," helping to organize and finance a number of innovative companies and non-profit groups.

-In the late 1990s, he founded a then-rare 100% green "venture creation" fund to build and support early stage, environmentally friendly companies staffed by skilled labor union workers.
-He designed and currently oversees multiple private clean technology infrastructure projects, all with a mandate to create good-paying union jobs and to serve as sustainable models for "green" industry & finance.
+In the late 1990s, he founded a then-rare 100% green venture capital fund to build and support early stage, environmentally friendly companies staffed by skilled labor union workers.

 Mr. Reidy was executive director and acts as a director and Latin American specialist for the International Intellectual Property Institute, a Washington DC economic development "think tank" that he helped to fund.
 IIPI promotes protection of intellectual property as a key tool for job creation and growth around the world.